 Signs, both at the start of and at intervals along high risk routes, are important both to influence driver behaviour and to ensure that, in the event of an incident, they cannot claim that they had not been warned.

 That said, it is easy to overestimate the effectiveness of signs and even the best designed signage detracts from the open, natural landscape.
 The evidence shows that most animal accidents are caused by local drivers who travel along the same roads regularly – often several times a week.
 They will have seen both the signs and the grazing animals very many times.
-In recent years signs with messages that can be changed (usually at quarterly intervals) have been developed to catch the eye of these local drivers.
+In recent years messages on signs have been adapted to catch the eye of these local drivers.

 Hampshire County Council is the Highway Authority responsible for signs on the public highway throughout the area where commoners’ animals graze.
 Changes to signs about animal accidents are normally agreed with the Verderers, Commoners Defence Association and National Park Authority, and implemented by the County Council.

 Physical measures, such as pinch points that ‘force’ traffic to slow down, are also considered.
 Pinch points are more usually installed to reduce traffic speeds within villages, and there are six on the road between Burley and Thorney Hill designed to protect drainage culverts under the road.